funkytaco/php-mvc/NIMBUS_DEMO_GUIDE.md

 # Nimbus Demo - Quick Test Guide

 ## 🎯 Purpose
-The `nimbus-demo` template demonstrates the complete Nimbus framework functionality with minimal code.
+The `nimbus-app-php` template demonstrates the complete Nimbus framework functionality with minimal code.
 Users can create a working app without writing any code.

 ## ✅ What Is Currently Working